gildas-lormeau/zlib-streams/README.md

-# zlib-streams Project

-## Overview

-This project provides a Compression Streams API in WASM based on zlib and compatible wirg Deflate64 for decompression.
+# zlib-streams Project: WASM-based Compression Streams API implementation using zlib, with support for deflate64 decompression

 The zlib source code is included as a submodule in `src/zlib`.